14 Top-Rated Beaches in North Carolina

 North Carolina beaches have been a top destination for families since the 1930s.
-People come to the coast and rent cottages and beach homes to escape the heat, frolic in the Atlantic waters, enjoy the ocean breezes, and generally have a good time with friends and family.
+People come to the coast and rent cottages or stay in beachfront resorts to escape the heat, frolic in the Atlantic waters, enjoy the ocean breezes, and generally have a good time with friends and family.

-Beaches along the North Carolina coast stretch from the state line in Virginia right down to Georgia, and come in many shapes and sizes, but a majority of them are on sandy barrier islands, with limited development in behind.
+Beaches come in many shapes and sizes, but a majority of them are on sandy barrier islands, with limited development behind them.
 This tends to create a relaxed, small-town feel, even though hundreds of thousands of people descend on these areas in the peak season.
-The names of the beaches are often synonymous with the closest town.

 Regardless of what you're looking for in a beach vacation, whether it's walking, swimming, shelling, trying your luck with some of the best shore fishing along the Eastern Seaboard, surfing, kiteboarding, or just sitting in a beach chair watching the waves roll in, you can find it on North Carolina's beaches.